ckk-pls/Irish-Whiskey-Tours/README.md

     * To see the location of the tours on the map.
     * To see the location of other amenities in the area on the map.
     * Fill out the contact form on the website page.
-    * To be able to see the and open the social media links.
+    * To be able to see and open the social media links.

 * As the Irish Whiskey website owner I want user to:
     * See the landing page and know that they are looking at Irish Whiskey Tours.
-    * Get a strong sense of the what the website does.
+    * Get a strong sense of what the website does.
     * Be aware that there are different locations for the tours.
     * Press the buttons to land on booking pages for tours.
     * Use the map to see other amenities in the area the tour is taking place.